Atmosphere of Mars: History of atmospheric observations

-In 1784, German-born British astronomer William Herschel published an article about his observations of the Martian atmosphere in Philosophical Transactions and noted the occasional movement of a brighter region on Mars, which he attributed to clouds and vapors.
+In 1784, German-born British astronomer William Herschel published an article about his observations of the Martian atmosphere in Philosophical Transactions of the Royal Society and noted the occasional movement of a brighter region on Mars, which he attributed to clouds and vapors.
 In 1809, French astronomer Honoré Flaugergues wrote about his observation of "yellow clouds" on Mars, which are likely to be dust storm events.
 In 1864, William Rutter Dawes observed that "the ruddy tint of the planet does not arise from any peculiarity of its atmosphere; it seems to be fully proved by the fact that the redness is always deepest near the centre, where the atmosphere is thinnest."
 Spectroscopic observations in the 1860s and 1870s led many to think the atmosphere of Mars is similar to Earth's.
 In 1894, though, spectral analysis and other qualitative observations by William Wallace Campbell suggested Mars resembles the Moon, which has no appreciable atmosphere, in many respects.
 In 1926, photographic observations by William Hammond Wright at the Lick Observatory allowed Donald Howard Menzel to discover quantitative evidence of Mars's atmosphere.

 With an enhanced understanding of optical properties of atmospheric gases and advancement in spectrometer technology, scientists started to measure the composition of the Martian atmosphere in the mid-20th century.
 Lewis David Kaplan and his team detected the signals of water vapor and carbon dioxide in the spectrogram of Mars in 1964, as well as carbon monoxide in 1969.
 In 1965, the measurements made during Mariner 4's flyby confirmed that the Martian atmosphere is constituted mostly of carbon dioxide, and the surface pressure is about 400 to 700 Pa.
 After the composition of the Martian atmosphere was known, astrobiological research began on Earth to determine the viability of life on Mars.
 Containers that simulated environmental conditions on Mars, called "Mars jars", were developed for this purpose.

 In 1976, two landers of the Viking program provided the first ever in-situ measurements of the composition of the Martian atmosphere.
 Another objective of the mission included investigations for evidence of past or present life on Mars (see Viking lander biological experiments).
 Since then, many orbiters and landers have been sent to Mars to measure different properties of the Martian atmosphere, such as concentration of trace gases and isotopic ratios.
 In addition, telescopic observations and analysis of Martian meteorites provide independent sources of information to verify the findings.
 The imageries and measurements made by these spacecraft greatly improve our understanding of the atmospheric processes outside Earth.
 The rover Curiosity and the lander InSight are still operating on the surface of Mars to carry out experiments and report the local daily weather.
 The rover Perseverance and helicopter Ingenuity, which formed the Mars 2020 program, landed in February 2021.
-The rover Rosalind Franklin is scheduled to launch in 2022.
+The rover Rosalind Franklin is scheduled to launch in 2028.